NGWPC/ngencerf-server/README.md

 The 2 template files are suitable for development and no changes need to be made.
 Note that these files are not checked in to Git

+# Static Files
+There are some static files that are required for Ngen to run.
+They should be in a directory under the mount point called `ngen-static-files`.
+By default, when running locally, the mount point is at `~/ngwpc/data`.
+It Docker, this is mapped to `data/ngen-cal-data`

+The data for the `ngen-static-files` directory is on S3 at s3://ngwpc-dev/ngen-static-files/.
+This directory and all its contents should be copied to
+`~/ngwpc/data/ngen-static-files`

 # Access to AWS
 Some endpoints require access to AWS and therefore you must update your credentials.